adpirz/clarify_frontend/README.md

 ## Local Environment Setup

 To get a local development environment up and running, you'll need a copy of this repo running as well as https://github.com/team-clarify/clarify_backend at port 8000 (the default port).
+Head over to that repo for details on how to pull that down.

+## Commit messages
+Commit messages should be written in the imperative, sentance form.
+This makes the git history a list of statements of work that are easy to scan.
+E.g. "Change the base font size to 14px" is preferable to "base font changes".
+Include as many details as possible while maintaining a 50 character limit.
+This allows commit messages to display in most editors.
+If you can't limit yourself to 50 characters, that's a good indication that your commit is doing too much.
+Consider breaking it up into a few different commits each responsible for their own pieces of functionality.

+## Branches and Pull Requests
+Resist the urge to push directly to the `master` branch.
+For most organization members this functionality is disabled to encourage pull request-based review and development.
+PR's should be opened early and often during a workflow.
+Think of them as works in progress, even if there's only a skeleton initial commit.
+Tag or assign the PR to the relevent parties and use the description as a statement of intended work.
+That way the commits reflect the evolution of that work and tagged team members can validate or redirect as it progresses.

 ## Available Scripts